-Internal alignment is critical to any PIM implementation, just like any other major business solution or platform.
+Internal alignment is critical to any PIM software implementation, just like any other major business solution or platform.
 Make sure your company is ready to prioritize this project, just as you would with any new CMS or ERP implementation.
-Often, PIM implementations are more difficult than they need to be because the organization as a whole didn’t make it a priority.
+Often, PIM software implementations are more difficult than they need to be because the organization as a whole didn’t make it a priority.

 Once you have agreement that your business is ready to implement PIM, make sure management understands the undertaking that is involved.
 Implementing PIM is an organizational game changer when done right, so it takes time and a focused team.

-This will not only change where the source of truth for your marketing data lives but it will change operational processes that have been around for years.
+This will not only change where the source of truth for your marketing data lives, but it will change operational processes that have been around for years.
 This will have a direct effect on workflows, product data approvals, and how your company works as a whole.

 It will all be worth it—but it won’t happen overnight.
 It’s critical to manage those expectations upfront and create mechanisms for tracking incremental ROI throughout the project.